malloydata/malloy/docs/_src/examples/malloy_by_example.md

 ## Refining a Named Query

- The refine jesture `{ }` adds declarations to things.
+The refine gesture `{ }` adds declarations to things.
 We can add elements to a query by refining it.

 For example we can add a limit and an order by to `by_state`